RyanT5/yl-training/content/post/leaders.md

     </div>
     <div class="accordion-item-body">
       <div class="accordion-item-body-content">
         Yes absolutely!
-Since launching the website in May 2020, the Website Development Team have witnessed a up to of 500 unique visits per month!
+Since launching the website in May 2020, the Website Development Team have witnessed up to 500 unique visits per month!
 Throughout the process of developing the Young Leader Website, we have been in talks with Scouts UK for content and branding permissions.
 With this, we have an agreement that we will keep this website updated with any changes that come in via the Scouts UK website; for this reason, we would recommend that you just link to our website from your own website or material.
-However if you wish to take the content then it will be your responsibility to make sure any changes that happen are updated at your end.
+However, if you wish to take the content then it will be your responsibility to make sure any changes that happen are updated at your end.
       </div>
     </div>
   </div>